godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 .. tip:: By instancing the scene, we are creating a new node holding all of the node(s) in the scene we instanced, effectively cloning that scene.

-Then we add ``clone`` to the first child node of the root of the scene we are currently in.
-By doing this we're making it at a child of the root node of the currently loaded scene.
+Then we add a ``clone`` to the first child node of the root of the scene we are currently in.
+By doing this we're making it a child of the root node of the currently loaded scene.

-In other words, we are adding ``clone`` as a child of the first node (whatever is at the top of the scene tree) in the currently loaded/opened scene.
+In other words, we are adding a ``clone`` as a child of the first node (whatever is at the top of the scene tree) in the currently loaded/opened scene.
 If the currently loaded/open scene is ``Testing_Area.tscn``, we'd be adding our ``clone`` as a child of ``Testing_Area``, the root node in that scene.

 .. warning:: As mentioned later below in the section on adding sounds, this method makes a assumption.
 This will be explained later